-Negotiating Public Support Score: 7 underway, though 27% of these commitments are behind schedule.
-Impact assessments are one means by which consultation has been enhanced, with drafts circulated to stakeholders before being finalized.
-Feedback on these drafts considered before decisions are taken on whether or not to proceed with the policy change under review.
-In 2014, some 650 public consultation processes took place, all described on the gov.uk website and this increased further in 2017 when 761 were conducted.
+In 2014, some 650 public consultation processes took place, all described on the government website (gov.uk) and this increased further in 2018 when 767 were conducted.
 In addition, a range of Advisory Boards solicit input into the policymaking process in areas such as migration and social security.
 Given the pluralist nature of the UK system of interest groups and associations, it can be difficult to identify which organization would be competent and legitimized to speak on a certain issue.
 However, through initiatives such as the "Policy Lab," set up in 2014, the Cabinet Office has established a catchy approach to open policymaking.
 The United Kingdom continues to be prominent in the Open Government Partnership and made good progress toward the National Action Plan 2016 - 2018.